-Step 2 Click Human Body.

-- Step 3 Optionally, for IP camera does not support human body detection, Check Enable Local Human Body Detection.
+- Step 1 Go to System > Event > Smart Event. - Step 2 Click Human Body. - Step 3 (Optional) For IP camera does not support human body detection, Check Enable Local Human Body Detection.
 Then NVR will consume its decoding resource to execute human body detection.
 Before enabling the function, go to Smart Analysis > Smart Analysis > Engine Configuration to select at least one engine as Video Structuralization-Real-Time. - Step 4 Enabling the function will change smart events supported by the camera. - Step 5 Select the camera to configure the human body detection. - Step 6 Check Save VCA Picture to save the captured pictures of human body detection. - Step 7 Check Target of Interest (Human Body) to discard non-human body pictures and videos which are not triggered by human body detection.
-The feature is only available for local human body detection.

-Step 8 Set detection area.

-- 5) Select the detection area to configure from the Area drop-down list.
+The feature is only available for local human body detection. - Step 8 Set detection area. - 5) Select the detection area to configure from the Area drop-down list.
 Up to 8 detection areas are selectable. - 6) Check the checkbox of Enable Area to enable the selected detection area. - 7) Edit the area name in the Scene Name.
 The scene name can contain up to 32 characters.